Unemeta/unemeta-sdk/doc/signature.md

 #### Params

 - **signer (string)**: The signer address.
-- **chainId ([SupportedChainId](https://github.com/LooksRare/unemeta-sdk/blob/master/src/types/enum.ts#L1))**: Chain ID of the blockchain where your application is running.
+- **chainId ([SupportedChainId](https://github.com/Unemeta/unemeta-sdk/blob/master/src/types/enum.ts#L1))**: Chain ID of the blockchain where your application is running.
-- **makerOrder ([MakerOrder](https://github.com/LooksRare/unemeta-sdk/blob/master/src/types/orders.ts#L7))**: The maker order object.
+- **makerOrder ([MakerOrder](https://github.com/Unemeta/unemeta-sdk/blob/master/src/types/orders.ts#L7))**: The maker order object.
 - **verifyingContract (string?)**: Contract address where the signature will be used.
-It will always be the LooksRareExchange address (EXCHANGE in the [addresses list](https://github.com/LooksRare/unemeta-sdk/blob/master/src/constants/addresses.ts#L10).
+It will always be the UneMetaExchange address (EXCHANGE in the [addresses list](https://github.com/Unemeta/unemeta-sdk/blob/master/src/constants/addresses.ts#L10).
 The address differs based on the chain you are using).
 If you don't provide it, it will use the exchange address for the chainId you provided.

 ## signMakerOrder